At the 32nd Annual National Women’s Convening in Chaco, Argentina (October 2017); our second time at this event.

 Current work

-XTRÆNCESTRAL is a multidisciplinary installation that that proposes an afrofuture built from Indigenous, ancestral knowledge.
+XTRÆNCESTRAL is a multidisciplinary installation and performance that that proposes an afrofuture built from Indigenous, ancestral knowledge.
 For this project our afrofuture comes in the form of a spaceship that travels to the present commanded by XTRÆNCESTORS--archetypal ancestral entities of the future.
 These entities give us glimpses of what the future holds and invite us to take part in constructing it.
 The work centers local perspectives by inviting audiences to activate the installation constantly.

 It was commissioned by the Lagos Biennial and premiered there in March 2024 with support from the We Are Family Foundation and Puffin Foundation.